LinkedMusiciansLinkedMusicians LinkedMusicians

 Is my Kontakt license safe?
 Yes.
 All current indications suggest that inMusic will maintain the perpetual license model, as their business model prioritizes hardware sales over software subscriptions.

 Is Native Instruments still in Berlin?
-The official announcement indicates that the core teams will continue their work, but history suggests inMusic may consolidate back-office operations (marketing, HR, support) to their global headquarters.
+The official announcement indicates that the core teams will continue their work, but history suggests inMusic may consolidate back-office operations (marketing, HR, accounting, finance, support) to their global headquarters.

 Final Thoughts